satouma7/Hepatitis/README.md

-# Anisotropic Cellular Forces Drive Hexagonal-to-Tetragonal Tiling Transitions in the *Drosophila* Eye
+# Deep Learning-based Differentiation of Drug-induced Liver Injury and Autoimmune Hepatitis: A Pathological and Computational Approach

 This repository contains the source code used in the study:

-**“Anisotropic Cellular Forces Drive Hexagonal-to-Tetragonal Tiling Transitions in the *Drosophila* Eye”**
+**“Deep Learning-based Differentiation of Drug-induced Liver Injury and Autoimmune Hepatitis: A Pathological and Computational Approach”**

-The code supports image preprocessing, deep learning–based classification, explainable AI analysis, and dimensionality reduction of cellular morphology data derived from *Drosophila* eye tissues.
+The code supports image preprocessing, deep learning–based classification, explainable AI analysis, and dimensionality reduction of pathological image data.

 ## Repository Structure